-"B-" average in Honors World History or "B" average in ACP World History

-This honors course explores Jesus' charge to the Apostles and disciples to carry the Good News to all nations and his promise to be with them and us for all ages (Mt.
+"B-" average in Honors World History or "B" average in ACP World History honors course explores Jesus' charge to the Apostles and disciples to carry the Good News to all nations and his promise to be with them, and us, for all ages (Mt.
 28: 18-20).
-This course will study the spread of the Good News in the first century by examining the Acts of the Apostles through Revelation, using biblical exegesis and reflection.
-It will further explore the implications of the Gospel Message as a guide for the Christian journey in today's world.
+Students will explore the implications of the Gospel for the Christian journey in the world of the 21st Century through a study of the Bible and current events.